Architecture in Prague

 The amazing thing about all these strange buildings is they still seem to fit in right next to the older styles of architecture.
 OK, maybe not the TV tower but, after a while, even I have gotten used to it.

-You can learn more about architecture in Prague by joining us on our NYT Tour or the Prague Discovery.
+You can learn more about architecture in Prague by joining us on our Prague Discovery Tour.
 You can also ask any of our guides for more information.

 April 8, 2019